 The HSA provider my employer chose isn’t very good.
 The interest rate is very low if I leave the money in cash.
 The investment options are very expensive, with no index funds.
 I still use it because contributions through the employer are exempt from Social Security and Medicare taxes.

 I take the money out once a year and put it into the HSA account I prefer for better interest rate and better investment options.
 Here’s how I did it.
 Hopefully it will be helpful to others looking to do the same.
 If you are looking for a better HSA, see Best HSA Provider for Investing HSA Money.

 1. I logged on to the website of my employer’s HSA provider.
 I requested a transfer of the entire balance to my personal checking account.
 This does not close the account.
 If you don’t want this account any more, you can call and close the account after the rollover is done.

 2. I mailed a personal check together with a rollover contribution form to my preferred HSA provider.
 Ask the receiving HSA provider for the rollover contribution form if you can’t find it on its website.

 That was it.
 If you have a checkbook for the current HSA, you can also write a check and send it to the new HSA together with the rollover contribution form.

-You can only do this DIY-style rollover once every rolling one-year period.
+You can do this DIY-style rollover only once every rolling one-year period.
 The one-year clock starts on the date you take the money out of an HSA, not January 1.
 You have 60 days to deposit it to a new HSA.
 That’s enough for me.
 Trustee-to-trustee transfers aren’t limited in frequency but providers usually charge a fee to the tune of $20 to $30.
 It’s not worth it.
 Just do the rollover on your own.